 Leading a discussion

-Each week we will discuss 3 papers, one classic and 2 that are contemporary.
+Each week we will discuss 3 papers, one classic (briefly) and both contemporary papers.
 Discussions of papers will begin with a brief discussion of the classics by the class, followed by a student-moderator lead discussion of a companion paper published in the last 5 years.
 We prefer that these papers be data papers rather than reviews.

 In the first class, you will sign up to present on one or more of the topics.
-Although your companion paper must be on that general topic (ie, competition, predation, diversity estimation) it doesn't have to match the classic directly.
-Your paper must be circulated to the class (the course e-mail list will work) by the Tuesday before our Friday class, along with 3-5 questions to stimulate discussion of the paper.
+Although your companion paper must be on that general topic (i.e., competition, predation, casades) it doesn't have to match the classic directly.
+Your paper must be circulated to the class (the course e-mail list will work) three days before our class, along with 3-5 questions to stimulate discussion of the paper.